symfony-cmf/symfony-cmf-docs/bundles/block/create_your_own_blocks.rst

     This mechanism is not recommended.
-For optimal load times, it is better to have a central assets definition for your project and aggregate them into a single Stylesheet and a single JavaScript file, e.g. with assetic_, rather than having individual ``<link>`` and ``<script>`` tags for each single file.
+For optimal load times, it is better to have a central assets definition for your project and aggregate them into a single Stylesheet and a single JavaScript file, e.g. with Assetic_, rather than having individual ``<link>`` and ``<script>`` tags for each single file.